kirru2198/Python/Strings/formatting/2_f_strings.md

 ## **Multiline f-Strings**

 For better readability, f-strings can span multiple lines.
 There are three ways to do this:
+> "For better readability, f-strings can extend across multiple lines."

 ### **1. Using Backslashes:**